MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-uninstall-upgrade.md

 You can uninstall and reinstall node by node across the cluster, but don’t try to submit any jobs until all nodes are at the same functional level.

-When you do reinstall R, we recommend [installing version 8.0.5](rserver-install-hadoop-805.md) because it provides the newest features, including significant enhancements to the installers.
+When you do reinstall R, we recommend [installing R Server 2016 (version 8.0.5)](rserver-install-hadoop-805.md) because it provides the newest features, including significant enhancements to the installers.

 ## Before you uninstall